guide to renting

 Only a lucky few are able to live by the river.
 There aren’t many opportunities to live in such a tranquil and beautiful environment in one of the world’s most dynamic and bustling cities, which is why turning to a waterside specialist like riverhomes is the ideal way to secure a slice of this enviable lifestyle.

-Because riverhomes has done nothing but sell and let homes by the Thames for 14 years, the owners of London’s most desirable waterside homes come straight to us when they want to rent their property out.
+Because riverhomes has done nothing but sell and let homes by the Thames for over 15 years, the owners of London’s most desirable waterside homes come straight to us when they want to rent their property out.
 That’s why we have an unbeatable selection of waterside properties to rent - and because we’ve been dealing with renters for years too, we’ve developed a sixth sense for matching you up with the home of your dreams.

 Once we’ve helped you to find your ideal river home, we’ve put a process in place to make sure you can move in as soon as you want to - with the bare minimum of fuss.